The Ellipse: Events

 Annual events on the Ellipse include the Christmas Pageant of Peace and formerly the "Twilight Tattoo" military pageant.
 From 1992 to 2005, it was the site for the commencement ceremony for The George Washington University.
 It is also the queueing location for the annual White House Easter Egg Roll and the White House garden tours.

 Under the auspices of the National Park Service, the Capital Alumni Network and a number of neighborhood and military sports leagues play softball and flag football games on the grounds of the Ellipse.
-A number of ultimate competitions are also held by various groups throughout the warmer months.
+A number of ultimate competitions are held by groups throughout the warmer months.

 The Ellipse Visitor Pavilion, opened for visitors in May 1994, distributes free tickets for special events at the White House such as the Easter Egg Roll and the fall and spring Garden Tours.
 It includes an information window, concession area, restrooms, telephones, water fountains, and a first aid area, all accessible.